Matter ejections behind the highs and lows of the transitional millisecond pulsar PSR J1023+0038: Results

 \subsection{X-ray and UV emissions}

-The X-ray light curve extracted from \xmm\ data during the first night reveals flaring activity over a time span of $\sim$1.5\,hr at the beginning of the observation.
-A total of 288 switchings between high and low modes were observed during the observation (see Fig.\,\ref{fig:timeseries1}).
+The X-ray light curve extracted from \xmm\ data on the first night reveals flaring activity over a time span of $\sim$1.5\,hr at the beginning of the observation.
+A total of 288 switches between high and low modes were observed during the observation (see Fig.\,\ref{fig:timeseries1}).
 Based on our thresholds for the EPIC net count rates in the different modes (see \citealt{miravalzanon22}), we estimated that \src\ spent $\simeq$65, 17 and 1\% of the time in the high, low and flaring modes, respectively, and the rest of the time switching between modes.
-The good time intervals (GTIs) corresponding to the high and low modes were then used to extract the background-subtracted spectra, response matrices, and ancillary files separately for each mode.
-The \nustar\ light curve is characterised by a lower SNR than the \xmm/EPIC light curve.
+The good time intervals corresponding to the high and low modes were then used to extract the background-subtracted spectra, response matrices, and ancillary files separately for each mode.
+The \nustar\ light curve is characterised by a lower S/N than the \xmm/EPIC light curve.
 Nevertheless, it is possible to recognise the same flaring episodes and mode switchings detected using \xmm\ (see Fig.\,\ref{fig:timeseries1}).
-We used the GTIs for the high and low modes selected by the strictly simultaneous \xmm/EPIC light curves to extract the background-subtracted spectra, response matrices, and ancillary files separately for each mode.
+We used the good time intervals for the high and low modes selected by the strictly simultaneous \xmm/EPIC light curves to extract the background-subtracted spectra, response matrices, and ancillary files separately for each mode.

-The X-ray light light curve extracted from NICER data during the second night, shown in the top panel of Fig.\,\ref{fig:timeseries2}, reveals 22 instances of X-ray mode switching, without any obvious flaring episodes.
+The X-ray light curve extracted from NICER data on the second night, shown in the top panel of Fig.\,\ref{fig:timeseries2}, reveals 22 instances of X-ray mode switching, without any obvious flaring episodes.
 We applied intensity thresholds to the light curve to select the time intervals corresponding to the high ($>$2.5\,counts\,s$^{-1}$) and low ($<$2.5\,counts\,s$^{-1}$) X-ray modes.
 Based on this selection, we estimate that \src\ spent $\sim$70\% of the time in the high mode and $\sim$30\% of the time in the low mode.
-We also detected two periods of X-ray low mode in the \swift/XRT data, with the former also covered by the {\it NICER} observations (see the second panel of Fig.\,\ref{fig:timeseries2}).
+We also detected two periods of X-ray low mode in the \swift/XRT data, one of which was also covered by the NICER observations (see the second panel of Fig.\,\ref{fig:timeseries2}).